diiflab/research-site/blog/2024-05-02-Call-for-Chapters-Artificial-Intelligence-and-Data-Science-for-Sustainability-Applications-and-Methods.md

 You may kindly use the following link to submit your proposed chapter: https://www.igi-global.com/publish/call-for-papers/submit/7584

+**Note: There are no submission or acceptance fees for chapters submitted to this book publication**.

 If you have any questions or concerns, please do not hesitate to contact us.
 Thank you very much for your consideration of this invitation, and I hope to hear from you soon.